Blue Core Research

 All the examples so far entered data into fields in the form.
 That is the most trivial way to interact with the application, but not the only one.

-You’ve probably seen strings like that in the URL of your web browser.
 You can also send the same GET request using AJAX, and those are not visible in the URL.
 However, you can easily see them in the developer console (try hitting F12 in your web browser).

 When attackers hack, they usually send GET and POST requests directly.
 That allows them to manipulate fields in ways the application form might not allow.